-The student who has been placed on a mandatory academic leave of absence does not have to re-apply for admission and is guaranteed reentry into his/her academic program upon successful completion of all failed courses and/or when all programmatic requirements are met.
+The student who has been placed on a mandatory academic leave of absence does not have to re-apply for admission and is guaranteed reentry into the academic program upon successful completion of all failed courses and/or when all programmatic requirements are met.
 Upon reentry to the academic program, the student is routinely placed on academic probation for the following quarter.

 Retake of a Failed Course

 If a student passes a repeated course, the original failure remains on the transcript as an "F" grade and is included in the total number of accumulated failures in the student's academic record.
 The repeated course and new grade are entered on the transcript.
 The grade for a failed course repeated and passed at Midwestern University, or at an outside institution is recorded on the transcript as a grade of "C." For all failed clinical rotations at Midwestern University that are repeated and passed, a grade of "C" will be recorded on the transcript.

 For both preclinical coursework and clinical rotations that are repeated, the original failing grade will remain on the transcript but will not be included in the GPA calculations.
 The grade of "C" will be included in the GPA calculation.
 If a repeated preclinical course or clinical rotation is failed, a grade of "F" is again recorded on the transcript.
 Students who fail a course a second time will be recommended for dismissal.

 All repeated courses are subject to additional tuition.
 Students should consult with their financial aid advisor regarding the financial implications of repeated coursework.